Course Curriculum by module

 CBCT based planning

-No hands on sessions, only clinical sessions
+No hands on sessions

-Impression making on dummies
+Scanning/Impression making on dummies

 Socket grafting demonstration-model

-Clinical Sessions (All modules)
+Clinical Sessions (Most modules)

-• Single missing tooth in the anterior/posterior zone
+• Single missing tooth (anterior/posterior)

-• Fully edentulous upper/ lower arch with implant retained/supported overdenture
+• Fully edentulous upper/ lower arch with implant retained/supported overdenture (not mandatory)

 Participants may bring their own patients for treatment on the course after prior approval or choose to treat local course patients at no charge.
 Please refer the Course Fees page to understand all options available for clinical treatment of patients on the course at the course location and at other locations.
-All dental implant, componentry, lab, sedation and stent costs are to be met by participants.
-A consultant anaesthetist can be available during all surgical sessions on request and at an additional cost.
+All dental implants componentry, lab, sedation and stent costs are to be met by participants.
+A consultant anaesthetist can be available during all surgical sessions on request at an additional cost.